 - Maintain eye contact much like you would with an in person interview

-- Look into the camera NOT at the small picture of the interviewer on your monitor
+- Look into the camera, not at the small picture of the interviewer on your screen

-- Don't open a browser window to your favorite website
+- Don't open a browser window to your favorite website.
+It might be a habit, but you need to stay focused.

 If you would like to practice your interview skills, consider scheduling a practice interview to practice with a Career Counselor, attend Interview Practice Day and use Interview Stream to practice on your own.